 What Are Limited Edition Giclee Prints And Fine Art Prints

-Limited edition giclee and fine art prints are a limited number of a high-quality reproduction of an artists original painting, drawing or photography.
+Limited edition giclee and fine art prints are a limited number of high-quality reproductions of an artist’s original painting, drawing, or photography.

-The size of the print and the quantity reproduced is typically determined by the artist.
+The size of the print and the quantity reproduced are typically determined by the artist.

-In most cases, limited edition prints are numbered (1/1000) and signed by the artist on the back or border of the print.
+In most cases, limited edition prints are large format printing and numbered (1/1000) and signed by the artist on the back or border of the print.

 In some cases, they might hand-embellish the print to make each print unique.

 Some artists also offer frames for the limited edition prints to make it easy for you to display in your home.